-Over time there have been a number of name changes, so confusingly many ancient botanical names appear in ancient sources.
-These are, for example, Vitis blandii Prince, Vitis Canina Raf., Vitis catawba Hort., Vitis ferruginga Raf., Vitis labrusca var.
+Over time there have been several name changes, so confusingly many ancient botanical names appear in ancient sources.
+These are for example Vitis blandii Prince, Vitis Canina Raf., Vitis catawba Hort., Vitis ferruginga Raf., Vitis labrusca var.
 Subeden tata Fernald, Vitis labrusca var.
 Typica Rule, Vitis latifolia Raf., Vitis luteola Raf., Vitis sylvestris virginiana Bauh, Vitis taurina Walter, Vitis vinifera sylvestris americana Pluk, Vitis vinifera var.
 Labrusca Kuntze and Vitis vulpina Marshall.
 Trivial synonyms include Black Fox, Concord Grape, Fox Grape, Niagara Grape, Northern Fox Grape, Northern Muscadine, Parra Brava, Parron, Skunk Grape, Swamp Grape, Vid Silvestre, Vigne Lambruche and Vigne Cotonneuse.

 The vine comes to everything in the eastern US until the Mississippi and from the south Canada to Georgia deep in the southeast.
 In first descriptions, a trunk diameter of 30 centimeters was mentioned.
-It prefers sunny locations on sandy or damp clay soils.
+It prefers sunny locations on sandy or moist clay soils.
 It is extremely sensitive to lime, which makes it problematic for European soils.
 The resistance against both mildews and frost is good, but she is a bit vulnerable to that phylloxera, That is why she is not considered as a pure species document For finishes suitable for European varieties.
 The berries or the wine have a pronounced strawberry flavor and the Foxton (foxy note) on.
-Therefore it is called Fuchsrebe (Foxgrape) or Erdbeerrebe (Strawberry Vine).
+Therefore, it is called fox (Foxgrape) or strawberry vine (Strawberry Vine).

-Even new breeds, even with a low proportion of cross, have this more or less pronounced taste.
+Even new breeds, even with a low proportion of cross, possess this more or less pronounced taste.
 Cause is the black-red Anthocyanin derivative Malvidin-3,5-diglucoside, which occurs exclusively in Vitis labrusca.
-Thus, a unique identification of Vitis labrusca crossed varieties in wine is possible.
-This flavor, which is somewhat austere and strange to European tastes (but which is much appreciated in Japan), makes it unsuitable for commercial wine making.
-Grape varieties with Vitis labrusca genes are therefore mainly used in the USA mainly for the production of table grapes. sparkling wine. sweet wine. grape juice and jam used.
+This allows a clear identification of varieties crossed with Vitis labrusca in wine.
+This aroma, which is somewhat austere and strange to the European taste (but which is very much appreciated in Japan), makes it unsuitable for commercial wine making.
+Grape varieties with Vitis labrusca genes are therefore mainly used in the USA for the production of table grapes. sparkling wine. sweet wine. grape juice and jam used.

 By far the most famous Labrusca strain is Concord, from which about three-quarters of all American grape varieties in the eastern United States descend.
 Other varieties with Vitis labrusca genes are among others Agawam.
 Alden.
 Alexander.
 Allegro.
 Armlong.
 Aurora.
 Baco Blanc.
 Beauty of Minnesota. beta.
 Black Defiance.
 Black Eagle.
 Blanc Du Bois.
 Bluebell. bolero.
 Breidecker.
 Brianna.
 Brighton. brilliant.
 Caberinta.
 Cabernet Cantor.
 Campbell Early.
 Carter.
 Catawba.
 Clinton.
 Concord.
 Conquistador.
 Cornucopia.
 Cynthiana.
 Delago.
 Delaware.
 Diana.
 Dutchess.
 Elvira.
 Florental.
 Fredonia.
 Gill Wylie.
 GR 7.
 Hartford.
 Headlight.
 Hector.
 Helios.
 Herbert.
 Himrod.
 Iona.
 Isabella.
 Ives.
 Kiliansrebe.
 Kyoho.
 La Crosse.
 Lindley.
 Louise Swenson.
 Magnolia. marquis.
 Melody.
 Monroe.
 Missouri Riesling.
 Moore's Diamond.
 Muscat Bailey A. New York Muscat.
 Niabell.
 Niagara.
 Noah.
 Ontario.
 Orlando Seedless.
 Othello.
 Pontiac.
 President. principal.
 Ravat Blanc.
 Ravat Noir.
 Reliance.
 Ripatella.
 Romulus.
 Salem.
 Schuyler.
 Seneca.
 Sevar.
 St. Pepin.
 Steuben.
 Sunbelt.
 Veeport.
 Winchell.
 Woodruff.
 Yates.
 York-Madeira and Zilga, Further information can be found under the keywords American vines. hybrids and Vines systematics,